paul-cahen/paul-cahen/_pages/about.md

 ## Field of Research

 My interests lie at the intersection of probability and statistical physics.
 Specifically, my research focuses on aspects of the Ising model, and related models such as FK percolation.

+## Outreach activities

+I enjoy very much presenting mathematical ideas to different kind of audiences: mathematicians working in another area, high school students interested in mathematics, teenagers in middle school, etc
+In the past years, I gave some talks or lectures about subjects that I find interesting and that may be of interest to a broader public than merely specialists.
+I took part (and organized) as well in some activities related to diffusion.
+You can find an account of this activity [here](paul-cahen.github.io/general-math/).